 Consider scheduling training sessions within your team, and then use your tech-savvy employees to help educate others too.
 Information may be more easily digested when it comes from a familiar face, rather than just having an outsourced training seminar that could all-too-easily go in one ear and out the other.
 Depending on what aspects of Office 365 your staff use, consider having more specific training for certain teams (e.g. SharePoint for your marketing department, or Teams for Customer Service).

 Certainly, getting your team excited and on-board for the change is going to be one of the best things you can do for ensuring a successful Office 365 migration.
-When your team are excited about a tool, they are far more likely to learn and actively dive in to using it.
+When your team are excited about a tool, they are far more likely to learn and actively dive into using it.

 Of course, by undergoing this entire planning and management process, you’ve already got started.
 However, if you’ve taken the time to consider all of the above factors and are absolutely ready to just do it, then your next step is clear.

 As we mentioned above, Office 365 is really designed with the end-user in mind to make things as simple and painless as possible.
 However with so many considerations in the air, the most successful Office 365 migration will often come down to having someone experienced on board.
 Utilise a Microsoft partner for the process (from research to planning to migration) to ensure you have someone qualified and endorsed by Microsoft.
-Subsequently, a Microsoft partner will have all the resource and knowledge you need to make a seamless transition and ensure that your business goes to the next level.
+Subsequently, a Microsoft partner will have all the resources and knowledge you need to make a seamless transition and ensure that your business goes to the next level.